fhiso/legacy-format/serialisation4.md

 ````
 {/}

-During serialisation, each *line* in the sequence MUST NOT contain an odd number of "`@`" characters (U+0040, COMMERCIAL AT).
+- Each *line*'s *payload* MUST contain an even number of U+0040 (`@`).
-However, deserialisation MUST NOT take any particular action if this constraint was not followed, concatenating *lines* into the *extended line* without regard to the number of "`@`" characters in each *line* or in the resulting *extended line*.
+    However, during parsing, this constraint SHALL NOT be enforced in any way.

 {.note} [GEDCOM 5.5.1] gives no guidance how to handle unmatched "`@`", but they are relatively common in gedcom files.
-The above policy, combined with the handling when deserialising *extended lines* into *tagged structures*, is intended to resolve common invalid gedcom files in an intuitive way.
+The above policy is intended to resolve common invalid files in an intuitive way.

-{.example ...} The following invalid gedcom.
+{.example ...} Given the following non-*conformant* data

     1 EMAI name@example.com
     2 DATE @#DGREG
     3 CONC ORIAN@ 2 JAN 2019

-will be concatentated into the extended lines
+a *conformant* application will concatenate these *lines* normally during parsing

     1 EMAI name@example.com
     2 DATE @#DGREGORIAN@ 2 JAN 2019

 creating a valid date escape in the `DATE`-*tagged* *extended line*.
-The unmatched `@` in the `EMAI`-*tagged* *extended line* will be left unchanged when deserialising into a *tagged structure*.
+The unmatched `@` in the `EMAI`-*tagged* *line* is left unchanged during parsing.

-Upon reserialisation, the unmatched @ in the "`EMAI`" will be doubled when converting to an *extended line*,
+Upon re-serialisation, the unmatched @ in the "`EMAI`" will be doubled when converting to an *xref structure*,
 but the date escape will not be modified

     1 EMAI name@@example.com